GTNet:Guided Transformer Network for Detecting Human-Object Interactions: Acknowledgement

 \section{Acknowledgement}

-This material is based on research sponsored by US Army Research Laboratory (ARL) under agreement number W911NF2020157 and is partially supported by NSF SI2-SSI award \#1664172.
+This research is partially supported by the following grants: US Army Research Laboratory (ARL) under agreement number W911NF2020157; and by NSF award SI2-SSI \#1664172.
 The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright notation thereon.
 The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of US Army Research Laboratory (ARL) or the U.S. Government.